-TCI Business Capital is your number-one choice among other Delaware factoring companies because of our low rates, high advances and top-rated customer service.
+TCI Business Capital is your number one choice among Delaware factoring companies because of our low rates, high advances, and top-rated customer service.

 If you’re considering a business loan or line of credit instead of an invoice factoring program, there are several things to consider.

 A business loan or line of credit will not eliminate your cash-flow gap as you’ll still be waiting for customer payment.
-It can be difficult and lengthy to get approved for the amount of capital you need.
+Getting approved for the amount of capital you need can be a lengthy process.
 If you need more cash in the future, it becomes even harder as loans and lines of credit create debt.

 Our Delaware invoice factoring programs have helped a variety of industries with their cash flow.
 Below are just a few of the industries we’ve worked with.

 |Renewable Energy||Government Contractors|

 If your company is business to business and you’re waiting to get paid, we can work with you.

 Businesses choose TCI Business Capital because we’re able to employ creativity and flexibility to provide funding solutions to businesses in a variety of situations.

 If you need access to working capital and one or more of the situations below describes your Delaware company, contact us today for a free, no-obligation factoring consultation and quote.